 The application of armed unmanned aerial vehicles utilization is what really seems to facilitate the distaste for UAVs.
 The focused killings are even known as assassinations or extrajudicial.
-United Nations’ Philip Alston questioned the use of unmanned aerial vehicles strikes and challenged the United States’ drone program legality after a scenario where 23 civilians were killed by an accidental attack.
-Medea Benjamin and Andrew Exum go as far as insinuating that the Unmanned aerial vehicle are immoral, and raise concerns on the nature of the drones.
+United Nations’ Philip Alston (date) questioned the use of unmanned aerial vehicles strikes and challenged the United States’ drone program legality after a scenario where 23 civilians were killed by an accidental attack.
+Medea Benjamin and Andrew Exum (date) go as far as insinuating that the Unmanned aerial vehicle are immoral, and raise concerns on the nature of the drones.
 However, this language does not compare to the strength of manned fixed-wing aircraft which are utilized in dropping 2, 3, or even 4 times the size of the precision guided AGM-114 Hellfire missiles utilized by the Reaper and the Predator.
 Further facilitating this is the focusing of suspected terrorists not within the customary battlefield in sovereign nations, for instance Somalia, Yemen and Pakistan.
 The government of the United States however maintains that they are only used in a case where they are endorsed by the host government.
-A central theme of the concern against the unmanned aerial vehicles is revealed by the leap of Rand Paul to assert the proliferation of the unmanned aerial vehicle use will not be aware of any boundaries and hence target the citizens of Americans on the soil of the US.
+A central theme of the concern against the unmanned aerial vehicles is revealed by the leap of Rand Paul (date) to assert the proliferation of the unmanned aerial vehicle use will not be aware of any boundaries and hence target the citizens of Americans on the soil of the US.
 The concern for the majority is that the unmanned aerial vehicles, as a result of their simplicity to use, are frequently used abroad hence resulting into too many civilian casualties.
 Essentially, the argument is that too many innocent lives have been claimed by the unmanned aerial vehicles as a result of the frequent use, which in a battle of insurgents, facilitates more toward insurgency.
 The number of UAVs strikes increase when there is an increase in the number of insurgents.

 Arguing that unmanned aerial vehicles are a less than honorable manner to conduct wars or questioning their morality is an intriguing position.
 The catalyst that results in many uncommitted to join an insurgency is collateral damage.
 In the development of a counterinsurgency strategy, any weapon system misused will result in debilitating impacts.
 Whether or not there is honorability in the utilization of the weapon system, is a claim not taken by the majority?
 Other people protest against the collateral damage and wars that are caused by unmanned aerial vehicles.